aldryrocha/teste-buscape/README.md

 # @aldryrocha' Teste Buscapé

-This is a old challenge to a job opportunity as a front-end developer at Buscapé company, made with [HTML5, SASS and Vanilla JS, bundled with Webpack plus Babel].
+This is a old challenge to a job opportunity as a front-end developer at Buscapé company, made with [HTML5, SASS and Javascript ES6, bundled with Webpack plus Babel].
 The test was posted on github [frontend-challenges](https://github.com/buscape-company/exercicios/tree/master/frontend)

 ## Installing